Important to build spaces for people with disabilities: Union minister Puri | Science-Environment

 The minister said Delhi was going to witness certain developments in the near future that would not only be major landmarks but also represent a paradigm shift in the approach towards urban development.

-''By August 15 next year, all smart cities across the country would have fully functional integrated Control and Command Centres," he said.

-Asking people to be sensitive toward those suffering from disabilities, he said, ''We need citizen-centric and participatory solutions that create an ecosystem where Indians are more empathetic to the needs of persons with disabilities.
-Sustainable and universally accessible spaces need to be built.''
-Puri bestowed awards on distinguished innovations and start-ups.
-He also took stock of smart solutions by different groups and entities at an exhibition here.
+Asking people to be sensitive toward those suffering from disabilities, he said, ''We need citizen-centric and participatory solutions that create an ecosystem where Indians are more empathetic to the needs of persons with disabilities.''
+Puri also bestowed awards on distinguished innovations and start-ups.
+He took stock of smart solutions by different groups and entities at an exhibition here.

+''I am thoroughly impressed at the creative capacity of the innovative solutions as well as their potential to change the lives of persons with disabilities, women and senior citizens.
+The best solutions are always simple, cater to specific pain points, have clear benefits, and are widely accepted by users,'' the minister said.

+Puri added that these solutions would be instrumental in integrating a universal design, which would help achieve the Sustainable Development Goals target to provide safe, inclusive, and accessible, green and public spaces for all vulnerable communities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)